 Dipl.
 Arch., Dipl.
 Trop., Architectural Association (London), 1956; A.R.I.B.A., 1957.
-Honorary Doctorate of Technology, Royal Institute of Technology, Stockholm, 1991; Associate of the American Institute of Architects, 1993; Honorary Doctorate in Environmental Studies, University of Waterloo, 1995.
+Honorary Doctorate of Technology, Royal Institute of Technology, Stockholm, 1991; Associate of the A.I.A., 1993; Honorary Doctorate in Environmental Studies, University of Waterloo, 1995.
 Medaille d'Or from the Academie d'Architecture Paris; ACSA Topaz Medal for excellence in architectural education, 1990.
 Fellow of the American Academy of Arts and Sciences, 1993.